 Support Courses for Academic Success

 Developmental courses are designed to improve the efficiency and effectiveness of critical student skills.
 To use an athletic analogy, a coach does not show a student how to shoot a free throw once without ever practicing it again.
 A player must perform each required skill repeatedly and under pressure until what they know becomes automatic and can be applied successfully and without hesitation.
 Practice with coaching develops successful players.
 No successful player would tell coaches that practice is a waste of time and they only want to exert themselves in the game itself.
 In the same way, academic success is built on far more than the raw skills which qualified a student for admission to college.
 The time of a MacMurray student must likewise be used wisely so that academic skills become second nature, not stalling while recalling steps of mathematical processes, reading and rereading to digest a passage, or writing without proper mechanics.

-To prepare students for success in MATH 125, RHET 131, and beyond, MacMurray offers three developmental courses.
+To prepare students for success in MATH 125, COMP 131, and beyond, MacMurray offers three developmental courses.
 Placement in the courses is determined by the student's record in high school and on placement exams.
 The courses count in the student's course load and grade point average but not as hours toward graduation.

 MATH 091.
 Essential Foundations in Mathematics.
 (3) This course provides professional assistance for students in the arithmetic of real numbers; uses ratios, proportions, and percentages to solve real-life problems; and reviews measurement and practical geometry emphasizing applications to perimeter, area, and volume of common geometric figures.

-RHET 091.
+COMP 091.
 Essential Foundations in Writing and Rhetoric.
-(3) For students who need to review language skills to be prepared to take RHET 131.
+(3) (For students who need to review language skills to be prepared to take COMP 131.)
 This course provides a review of basic sentence parts, correct grammar and usage, mechanics and punctuation, as well as the use of coordinated and subordinated sentence elements.
-Writings skills are developed through extensive paragraph writing practice and short essays.
+Writing skills are developed through extensive paragraph writing practice and short essays.
 Students will learn to write well-developed and clearly organized essays through a process-based instruction method.